Major-Scott/TerminalPlus/README.md

     - Current Weather
     - Average Scrap Value

+- **Set the Scroll Sensitivity** for the terminal menus.
+The value roughly equates to lines scrolled per scroll step.

+- **Change the Clock Setting** for the in-terminal clock.
+Can be changed between "normal/full", "hour only", "military time", and "off".

+- **Show LGU Upgrades in the Main Store** along with the LGU store, though this became obsolete five minutes after I implemented it since LGU's store got a complete redesign.

 ### Moon Settings:
 - **Enable the Moon Config** for the current moon.

+- **Hide the Moon** from the catalogue page (will remain active and usable).
+On for The Company Building by default.

 - **Set a Custom Name** for the moon.